 Your complaint will be considered by us through our internal complaints resolution process and we will try to respond with a decision within 45 days of you making the complaint.

-By asking us to assist with your insurance needs, or when you subscribe to any of the informed risk and educational services you consent to the collection and use of the information you have provided to us for the purposes described above.
+By asking us to assist with your insurance needs, or when you subscribe to any of the informed by Planned Cover risk and educational services you consent to the collection and use of the information you have provided to us for the purposes described above.

 Tell us what you think

 We welcome your questions and comments about privacy.
-If you have any concerns or complaints, please contact our Compliance Manager on the number listed above.
+If you have any concerns or complaints, please contact our National Operations Manager on the details listed above.